• Blog

 It is easy and cost efficient to make your own homemade nectar.
 You know the quality of making it homemade.

 I follow the recommendation from the Smithsonian’s National Zoo & Conservation Biology Institute.
 Two ingredients: refined white sugar and water.
-To make safe nectar: mix one part of sugar with four parts water.
+To make safe nectar: mix one part of sugar with four parts waters.
 I use 1 cup of sugar to 4 cups of water.
 Do NOT add red or any color food dyes to it.
 Stir the water and sugar mixture until it has completely dissolved.
 Tap water is fine and you do not need to boil the water.

-Fill your Hummingbird feeder with the sugar water and place outside.
+Fill your Hummingbird feeder with sugar water and place outside.
 The extra nectar can be stored in the refrigerator for up to a week.
 Then you will need to make a new batch.

 7. The Ideal Spot